 In 1890, dear old Alfred decided to write a book.
 He called it Principles of Economics.
 And the principles he laid bare are actually bloody brilliant.
 I just wish that Alfred took the time to read Bertrand Russel’s The Principles of Mathematics that was published in 1903.
 Why?
 Because then he would’ve retracted his own book so as to correct his grave error of placing an independent variable on the vertical axis of a graph.
 Did he not for one moment foresee how irate it would make me?

-If people assume quantity is the independent variable, the logical deduction that they would make is that the equilibrium price level changes in response to a change in quantity supplied and demanded.
+If people assume quantity is the independent variable, the logical deduction that they would make is that price changes in response to a change in quantity supplied and demanded.
 In essence, they would conclude that businesses increase prices when they increase production.
+This would only hold true when businesses increase production past the point where marginal revenue is equal to marginal costs without achieving a reduction in costs.

 This would be pretty nonsensical, as an increase in the price level leads to an increase in quantity supplied because there’s more profit to be made.
 But thanks to Alfred, people won’t automatically know that quantity is the one who responds to price.
 This, unfortunately, leads a lot of people to assume that businesses are simply greedy.
 And that is what angers me the most about Alfred’s blunder.

 What has by this time come to be known as ‘The Great Blunder of 1890’ has led people to perpetuate the false narrative that businesses, especially the big ones, are just plain greedy.
 In all honesty, I’d also believe it to be so if I thought that businesses will simply keep increasing their prices as they get bigger and bigger.
-I’d also want to limit the size of companies to keep price levels as low as possible.
-I’d also think that businesses are only interested in charging us more and more.
 Hell, I’d even go stand in the street with a placard whereon I rant about how capitalism is only bad and then go grab a soy latte at the nearest Starbucks.
-All in all, I’d be what a lot of people are these days: ignorant.

 And that, Alfred, is why I’m angry at you.
 It’s not because I’m a fundamentalist about on which axes variables go.
 It’s not because I don’t understand how supply and demand works.
 It’s not because I hate neoclassical economists.
 It’s because there are people in the streets shouting about a problem that does not even exist, all because you decided to be different.
 Or is it just me?